Voters in Gabon choose a new president in the first election since the 2023 military coup

 Some 920,000 voters, including over 28,000 overseas, are registered to participate across more than 3,000 polling stations.
-It is a crucial election for the country's 2.3 million people, a third of whom live in poverty despite its vast oil wealth.
+A third of the country’s 2.3 million people live in poverty despite its vast oil wealth.

 The interim president, Gen. Brice Clotaire Oligui Nguema, 50, toppled President Ali Bongo Ondimba nearly two years ago.
 He hopes to consolidate his grip on power for a seven-year term in office.